Vision4Blind

 Our goal is to build a mobile assistive system to support the mobility of visually impaired people in various ways:

-* provide general orientation and navigation information (like existing GPS navigation systems),
+• provide orientation and navigation information (like GPS navigation systems)